LorenzoBonasera/OST/README.md

 Please remember to adjust 'maxSize' variable depending on the number of points in the dataset!

+If facing any numerical issues, please adjust 'epsilon' variable to a greater value!

 The main algorithm is contained in training.py